The Skeleton Key: Dismantle

 I am not doing this alone.
 I could not do this alone.
 I am doing this at the request and with the paid collaboration of women of color.

-- Bessie Pearl Jones is trained in anti-racism and will be on the advistory council for this course.
+- Bessie Pearl Jones is trained in anti-racism and will also be on the advistory council for this course.

 - Alexis P. Morgan aided in the curation of the recommended reading list for the course.